 Police say the description of the Chihuahua exactly matches that of a Texas Mexican Mafia member named Julio Gustavo Ortega Jimenez Gonzalez Phillipe Estevez Calderon Encarnation, who eluded police in Oregon a month ago.
-If you have any information regarding this incident please contact the Washington State Patrol.
+If you have any information regarding this incident please contact the Lynnwood Police or the Washington State Patrol.

 Sharyn Thoma Guay reporter-at-large

 Forks, WA An attorney defending three local kittens in a robbery case apologized yesterday for saying his clients' behavior regarding...